RSIITR/ITS-Pollution-Detection/README.md

 ### Description of the folder - "yolov3"

-backup: Folder to save weights dynamically during training.
+backup: Folder containing weight saved dynamically after 1000 iterations while training.

 obj.data: a ".data" file containing information such as the number of classes, path to training data, and the backup folder.